Trump ‘more dangerous’ than Hitler, Mussolini: McCaskill

 Former President Trump is “more dangerous” than some of the most notorious dictators in the history of the world, says former senator turned MSNBC pundit Claire McCaskill.

-McCaskill said Trump is a unique type of authoritarian figure, noting he “is not trying to overcome a neighboring country like Putin is in Ukraine.
+McCaskill said Trump is a unique type of authoritarian figure, noting he “is not trying to overcome a neighboring country like [Russian President Vladimir] Putin is in Ukraine.
 He is not going for a grandiose scheme of international dominance.”

 “All he wants … is to look in the mirror and see a guy who’s president,” she said.
 “All he cares about is selfish self-promotion.
 That’s the only philosophy he has.
 Which makes him even more dangerous.”